huntertran/blog/source/_posts/20201111-Coding-Game-Shadow-of-the-Knight.md

 * L (Left)
 * UL (Up-Left)

-Your mission is to program the device so that it indicates the location of the next window Batman should jump to in order to reach the bombs' room as soon as possible.
+Your mission is to program the device to indicate the location of the next window Batman should jump to reach the bombs' room as soon as possible.

-Buildings are represented as a rectangular array of windows, the window in the top left corner of the building is at index (0,0).
+Buildings are represented as a rectangular array of windows.
+The window in the top left corner of the building is at index (0,0).

 # Explanation

-Batman doesn't know where the bom is.
+Batman doesn't know where the bomb is.
 On each iteration, the heat-signature device will tell him the _direction_ of the bomb

 # Solution

-We will use binary search on both x and y dimension.
+We will use binary search on both x and y dimensions.

 On each iteration, we will limit the boundary of the search